devonfw-forge/devon4flutter-non-bloc-arch/pages/500-Conclusion.md

 ## Introduction

 So, you’ve made it.
 This is the final chapter of the guide.
-I will use this chapter ro reflect on the guide, evaluate it’s strengths and weaknesses, and highlight how I and this project will move foreword from here on out.
+I will use this chapter to reflect on the guide, evaluate it’s strengths and weaknesses, and highlight how I and this project will move foreword from here on out.
 I will also take this opportunity to share my personal opinion of the current state of the Flutter Framework [\[1\]](https://flutter.dev/).
 That being said, the guide has already been quite opinionated up until now.

 ## Evaluation of the Guide